RoNoLo/json-store/README.md

 A document store which uses any type of filesystem to store documents as JSON.
 It uses https://flysystem.thephpleague.com/ to abstract the storage space.

+As by definition a *store* acts like ONE table in a database.
+You can put everything into one store or have many stores for different JSON objects.

 It uses a NoSQL like query system for the documents and aims to use very low memory footprint (aka not loading all documents into memory to process them).